-Peacoats are a heavy woolen coat originally used in the navy, usually a quarter shorter than topcoats.
+Peacoats are heavy woolen coats used initially in the navy, usually a quarter shorter than topcoats.
 It also has a short, wide collar that is excellent for flipping up to keep the cold off your neck.

 A pea coat is always going to be double-breasted.
 That is the signature style that makes it instantly recognizable.
 In fact, they’re based on the English reefer jacket and have a style and cut similar to British cut suits.

-Peacoats are the least formal jacket styles for suits, so be mindful of the casual message you are sending when you wear one.
+Peacoats are the least formal jacket styles for suits, so be mindful of the casual message you send when you wear one.